 Here are a few questions to guide your assessment (and involve your child the decision, if they are old enough to be reflective instead of reactive to questions):

 - Will endurance be an issue, or will there be flexible breaks?
-Activities that require a lot of running, such as soccer and lacrosse, may be harder than dance classes.
+Activities that require a lot of continuous running, such as soccer and lacrosse, may be harder than dance classes.
+Swimming is often suggested as an easier sport, but think about the strokes.
+Competitive swimming is a lot of resistance work against the water with repetitive motions of the shoulders.
+Some strokes are more difficult than others, so examine each stroke as well as the frequency, duration and intensity your child intends to pursue.

 - Will your child report pain or injury and ask for assistance?
+Will your child accept limitations on their activity level?
 Some kids are very proactive, and some will try to hide injuries to stay in the game or on the team.
 Without this knowledge, no coach or parent is able to make the right/safe choices.
 Sometimes it’s an age thing, where young children aren’t good communicators or teens are defending their independence at the cost of their health.
 If you think that your child will hide injuries or push themselves past what is safe for their joints, you will have to think long and hard about the consequences of specific activities.
+Read For Kids With Hypermobility, “Listen To Your Body” Doesn’t Teach Them To Pace Themselves.
+Here’s What Really Helps. for more information about teaching your child to handle fatigue and pain better.

 For more information regarding hypermobility, please read Hypermobile Kids, Sleep, And The Hidden Problem With Blankets , Can You K-Tape Kids With Connective Tissue Disorders? and Should Hypermobile Kids Sit On Therapy Balls For Schoolwork?.

 Is your child not a child anymore?
 One issue for tweens and teens is looking at the future in terms of jobs and careers.
-Take a look at Career Planning for Teens with JRA, EDS, and Other Chronic Health Issues for some strategies to help your child think clearly but positively about their future.
+Take a look at Career Planning for Teens with JRA, EDS, and Other Chronic Health Issues and Teens With Chronic Illness Or Disability Need A Good Guide: Read “Easy For You To Say” for some strategies to help your child think clearly but positively about their future.